Coronavirus Universal Credit & Benefits

 This is at the discretion of the insurer, so if you're concerned about the property being left empty without cover, speak to the home insurance provider as soon as you can.
 See the Home Insurance guide.

-If you're a named driver, you may not be covered if the policyholder passes away.
+If you're a named driver, you're unlikely to be covered if the policyholder passes away – if the policy was in their name, it becomes void after they die.
 Speak to the deceased’s provider as soon as possible, explaining the situation, to gain a bit of time to make new arrangements.

 If it has a grace period where cover's continued while you make other arrangements, remember to check how long this is for.
 See Cheap Car Insurance.